Shannon Blunt

 Contact Menu

-Prof. Blunt received an AFOSR Young Investigator Award in 2008, the IEEE/AESS Nathanson Memorial Radar Award in 2012, was named a Fellow of the IEEE in 2016 for “contributions to radar waveform diversity and design”, was appointed to the U.S. President’s Council of Advisors on Science & Technology (PCAST) in 2019, and received the 2020 IET Radar, Sonar & Navigation Premium Award.
-He has likewise received multiple teaching awards.
-He has over 200 refereed journal, conference, and book chapter publications, and 18 patents/patents-pending.
+Prof. Blunt received an AFOSR Young Investigator Award in 2008, the IEEE/AESS Nathanson Memorial Radar Award in 2012, was named a Fellow of the IEEE in 2016 for “contributions to radar waveform diversity and design”, was appointed to the U.S. President’s Council of Advisors on Science & Technology (PCAST) in 2019, received the 2020 IET Radar, Sonar & Navigation Premium Award, was named a Fellow of the Military Sensing Symposia (MSS) in 2024 for “contributions to national defense and civilian applications of radar waveform diversity and design”, and in 2025 received the IEEE/AESS Warren D. White Award for “fundamental and practical contributions to radar waveform design for advanced radar systems”, along with multiple teaching awards.
+He has over 200 refereed journal, conference, and book chapter publications, and 19 patents/patents-pending.
 He co-edited the books Principles of Waveform Diversity & Design (2010) and Radar & Communication Spectrum Sharing (2018).
-His research has been supported by NRL, the Defense Advanced Research Projects Agency (DARPA), the Air Force Research Laboratory (AFRL), the Army Research Laboratory (ARL), the Army Research Office (ARO), the Department of Energy (DoE), Naval Sea Systems Command (NAVSEA), the Office of Naval Research (ONR), and multiple industry partners.
+His research has been supported by NRL, the Defense Advanced Research Projects Agency (DARPA), the Air Force Research Laboratory (AFRL), the Army Research Laboratory (ARL), the Army Research Office (ARO), the Department of Energy (DoE), the National Geospatial-Intelligence Agency (NGA), Naval Sea Systems Command (NAVSEA), the Office of Naval Research (ONR), and multiple industry partners.